hhumbertoAv/DL_Energy_System/README.md

     - **PowerJoular[^2]**: A command line software to monitor, in real-time, the power consumption of software and hardware components.
     - **Scaphandre[^3]**: A metrology agent dedicated to electrical power consumption metrics.

+The system's code and documentation will be uploaded once we determine the appropriate license type for its use.

 ## Citing
 Details for citing this work will be provided upon paper acceptance.